 These promotions are most prevalent when leading up to a fight that will see a significant amount of interest.
 Fighters with star power like Conor McGregor will get plenty of attention from all sorts of areas like pay-per-view buys, in-person attendance and of course sports bettors.

-An example of a potential bonus could involve new users betting $1 on the next UFC event and receiving $150 in free bets from a winning bet.
+An example of a potential bonus could involve new users betting $1 on the next UFC event and receiving $150 in bonus bets from a winning bet.
 Sportsbooks are willing to take a short-term hit financially because they are highly likely to earn more money from bettors in the long run.

 UFC betting rules — the fine print